The Big Illusion

-I leaped.
-Without a job and with only three suitcases in tow.
+I leaped without a job and with only three suitcases in tow.
 Once in Puerto Rico, I found myself in deeper waters: I could not find a job to save my life.
-Job titles continued to be important to me, as did the high salary that I was used to.
+Job titles continued to be relevant to me, as did the high salary that I was used to.
 What I found out startled me, though.
 My credentials scared people in charge of hiring and finding a job became the hardest part of my transition.

 Newton and Stella